Kent Garden Awards 2019

-Entries to the Kent Life Garden Awards are now CLOSED.
+Entries to the Kent Life Garden Awards are now OPEN!

 We have three categories for you to enter – Amateur Garden of the Year, Primary School Garden of the Year and Community Garden of the Year.

 We are delighted that our two main sponsors Coolings Garden Centre, based in Knockholt, and Hadlow College – in particular its Broadview Garden Centre and Tea Rooms – are supporting the awards again.
 Without our sponsors the event simply can’t happen.